Skip to main content

 "Michael, upon assuming the supreme sovereignty of Nebadon, petitioned the Ancients of Days for authority to intern all personalities concerned in the Lucifer rebellion pending the rulings of the superuniverse tribunals in the case of Gabriel vs. Lucifer, placed on the records of the Uversa supreme court almost two hundred thousand years ago, as you reckon time."
 (53:9.3)

-So the present status, as the revelators reported it to us, is this.
+So the present status, as the revelators reported it, is precise.
 Lucifer is confined.
 Satan is confined.
-The first hearing of the case has been held.
+The first hearing has been held.
 The annihilation verdict has not yet been issued.
-We are inside the closing window of the longest mercy adjudication in Nebadon history.
+We are living inside the closing window of the longest mercy adjudication in Nebadon history.

 The Wisdom of the Delay

-A reader who learns that a cosmic insurrection has been on the docket for two hundred thousand years has every right to ask why a universe administration of the scope and competence the Urantia Book describes did not simply arrest the perpetrators on day one and dispose of the matter in an afternoon.
-The Urantia Book devotes Paper 54, "Problems of the Lucifer Rebellion," to that very question.
-The answer is not that the universe rulers were unable to act.
-The answer is that they elected not to.
+A reader who learns that a cosmic insurrection has been on the docket for two hundred thousand years has every right to ask why an administration of the scope the Urantia Book describes did not simply arrest the perpetrators on day one and dispose of the matter in an afternoon.
+Paper 54, "Problems of the Lucifer Rebellion," is devoted to exactly that question, and its answer is not that the rulers were unable to act.
+They elected not to.
+The principle is stated as a structural feature of how mercy operates in time:

 "Supreme justice can act instantly when not restrained by divine mercy.
 But the ministry of mercy to the children of time and space always provides for this time lag, this saving interval between seedtime and harvest.
 If the seed sowing is good, this interval provides for the testing and upbuilding of character; if the seed sowing is evil, this merciful delay provides time for repentance and rectification.
 This time delay in the adjudication and execution of evildoers is inherent in the mercy ministry of the seven superuniverses.
 This restraint of justice by mercy proves that God is love, and that such a God of love dominates the universes and in mercy controls the fate and judgment of all his creatures."
 (54:4.6)